 - Delivering preventative and continuing education

-Client access and equity is a focus for DASA.
-It is acknowledged that DASA is for anyone working, unemployed, Aboriginal, non-Aboriginal regardless of (dis)ability, culture, sexual orientation or ability to afford services.
-DASA is aware of and responds to the changing cultural diversity in Alice Springs.
+1. Client access and equity is a focus for DASA.
+It is acknowledged that DASA supports anyone working, unemployed, Aboriginal, non-Aboriginal regardless of (dis)ability, culture and sexual orientation.
+DASA is aware of and responds to the changing cultural diversity in Alice Springs and its surrounds.

-DASA recognises the individual’s right to self-determination and decision-making, but also recognises the responsibility of society to provide an environment where personal development towards a better lifestyle is supported and valued.
+2. DASA recognises the individual’s right to self-determination and decision-making.
+DASA also recognises the responsibility of society to provide an environment where personal development towards a better lifestyle is supported and valued.

-DASA service delivery is based on the Therapeutic Community Model.
-This model is one where everyone is a decision maker and takes responsibility for themselves and the impact of their actions on the community.
+3. DASA service delivery is based on the Therapeutic Community Model.
+This model places the client at the centre of their decision making.

-DASA follows the harm minimisation philosophy whereby people set their own healing goals.
-Clients are supported to develop a treatment plan that can include a range of goals from managed and safe use through to total abstinence.
+4. DASA follows the harm minimisation model whereby people set their own healing goals.
+Clients are supported to develop a management plan that includes a range of meaningful goals which moves from managed and safe use through to abstinence.

-DASA recognises the importance of integrated service delivery and highly values the contribution of other service delivery organisations.
+5. DASA recognises the importance of an integrated service and highly values the contribution and partnerships it has with other service delivery organisations.

-DASA is responsive to the changing environment and community needs.
+6. DASA is responsive to the changing environment and community needs.
 Service delivery is based on our own evidence as well as that of relevant organisations.
-DASA accepts relevant anecdotal evidence as valid.
-Current areas of demand include: women with children or babies; methamphetamine use; outreach and increased need for services during significant community events.
+DASA implements evidenced based best practice which is developed with local communities.
+Current areas of demand include: women with children; emerging drug trends, outreach and increased need for services as they arise.